 These benefit corridors are driven by need states.
 And those need states are driven by corresponding tension points.
 The motivational hierarchy model below reflects both the underlying need state as well as the tension point that lies below that in the home living category (buying a house or apartment).

-Building brand benefits that correspond and increase motivationally from cost of entry benefits to get your band into the consideration set, and then moving upward to differentiating benefits, culminating into a crucial experience is relatively easy to construct at this point because you know who you want to reach… and what really drives customer brand and product decisions.
+Building brand benefits that correspond and increase motivationally from cost the of entry benefits to get your brand into the consideration set, and then moving upward to differentiating benefits, culminating into a crucial experience is relatively easy to construct at this point because you know who you want to reach… and what really drives customer brand and product decisions.

 Most tension points tend to be rather negative because they are what we worry about – what keeps us awake at night.
 But because these tension points are so powerful in our consciousness, we as marketers don’t necessarily need to remind people of their fears, we just need to offer them a solution.
 The solution should be rewarding and can even be uplifting – where you want to take your brand.